Skip to content

 How do you figure out mileage for taxes?

-To figure out mileage for taxes, add up all of your qualifying business miles for the year and multiply that total by the IRS mileage rate for 2026 (once announced).
+To figure out mileage for taxes, add up all of your qualifying business miles for the year and multiply that total by the IRS mileage rate for 2026 (72.5 cents per mile for business).
 This gives you your standard mileage deduction for 2026.

 When do the 2026 mileage rates take effect?